-During my initial days in Melbourne, as I was venturing out to find new things and places, I had accidentally found the 1000 Steps at Kokoda Track Memorial.
+During my initial days in Melbourne, I was venturing out to find new things and places.
+And I had accidentally found the 1000 Steps at Kokoda Track Memorial.
 I was not at all fit at that time and I was lazy to even walk a few distance.
 In spite of my laziness, I had pushed myself and had decided to do the hike.
 This was also a teaching for me to step up and become more fit so I could enjoy the outdoors that Australia has to offer.

 Do you want to hike or trek and are not sure how and where to start?
 Then read my Beginner’s guide to hiking and trekking for more details.